hashicorp/vault/website/source/docs/internals/architecture.html.md

 and ensure audit logging is done.

 When a client first connects to Vault, it needs to authenticate.
-Vault provides configurable credential backends providing flexibility in the authentication mechanism used.
+Vault provides configurable auth methods providing flexibility in the authentication mechanism used.
 Human friendly mechanisms such as username/password or GitHub might be used for operators, while applications may use public/private keys or tokens to authenticate.
-An authentication request flows through core and into a credential backend, which determines if the request is valid and returns a list of associated policies.
+An authentication request flows through core and into an auth method, which determines if the request is valid and returns a list of associated policies.

 Policies are just a named ACL rule.
 For example, the "root" policy is built-in and